 But it wouldn’t surprise me to see the Beornings keeping to themselves and providing extra offensive support to any deck that can afford them.
 Beorning Beekeeper could do wonders in a deck that relies on traps or direct damage to enemies in the staging area.
 He could also help out the Rohan trait that is getting to push enemies back into the staging area with Fastred.

 The two Beorn cards are probably the most used, as the other allies are a bit too expensive for most decks that can’t reduce their cost.
 Ally Beorn might be expensive at first glance, but there are just so many ways around that high cost of 6 resources.
-Sneak Attack Beorn in during the combat phase and he can take a hefty portion of Archery damage.
-On top of that, he can deal a lot of damage to any one enemy before he is returned to your hand.
+Sneak Attack Beorn in during the combat phase and he can deal a lot of damage to any one enemy before he is returned to your hand.
 Remember that you can choose to resolve Sneak Attack before the Forced ability on Beorn that requires you to discard him.
 Other great ways to put him into play are Reinforcements, the ability of Tactics Imrahil or Send for Aid.

 Hero Beorn is another great card as the stats on him are amazing for his threat cost.
 Beorn has the highest printed hitpoints and attack strength of every hero so far in the game and has no wasted stats.
 His ability to not exhaust to defend will make him a good early game hero to tank some attacks while you get your board set up.
 Beorn does come with some drawbacks to limit his usefulness.
 He is not able to be targeted with player card effects, and cannot have attachments.
 This makes it very hard for players to keep Beorn alive if he is doing a lot of defending across the board.
 Damage cancellation from Close Call and Honour Guard target the damage, not Beorn, and is, therefore, a good way to help the big bear stay alive for an extra round.
 When Beorn is destroyed, effects like Landroval, Houses of Healing, and Fortune or Fate are all able to target Beorn and bring him back to life.